Why All This Pain?

 The Jews have this wonderful story about pain.

 One day, this is many years ago, I was in Jerusalem for a summer and I was in a grocery store.
-And in the grocery store, like every grocery store, they had a little flyer, and you can see what’s being featured and how much it costs and all of that.
+And in the grocery store, like every grocery store, they had a little flyer, and you could see what’s being featured and how much it costs and all of that.
 And, at the same time, at the back of the flyer, I opened and there was…

 It was Yom Kippur.
 Yom Kippur is the Day of Atonement when the Jews, all together for that one day come together to weep and to be sorry for all the sins and to ask God for His forgiveness.

-And on the back of this flyer, the Rabbi was calling his people back and he said these words: “God is crying.
-God is weeping, but nobody hears and nobody cares, but He is.”
+And on the back of this flyer, the Rabbi was calling his people back and he said these words: “God is crying, God is weeping, but nobody hears and nobody cares, but He is.”

 And what he was saying was until you recognise the tears of God you will never recognise how much God loves you and cares for you, and your repentance is a joyful return home into a God who not only loves you but who weeps over you.